grafana/writers-toolkit/docs/sources/writing-guide/topic-types/index.md

 1. Review the information architecture of the Grafana Labs product documentation and determine the feature to which you want to add task documentation.
 1. Within the feature directory, create a task directory that conforms to the following naming convention:

-   - Begin the directory name with a verb, followed by an object.
+   - Begin the directory name with a verb followed by an object.
    - Use lowercase letters.
    - Add a hyphen between words.
   <br>